Work Packages

 Aim:

-To define the molecular, transcriptional, and metabolic profiles of hypothalamic kisspeptin and dopaminergic neurons under normal conditions and in models of early-onset obesity.
+To profile molecular, transcriptomic, and metabolic states of hypothalamus and Kiss1 populations under normal conditions and early‑onset obesity.

 Key approaches: